pnp/pnpcore/docs/using-the-sdk/basics-getdate-paging.md

 # Using paging

 Being able to retrieve data in a paged manner is important when you want to use the first data rows while you're loading still additional data, but also when you're loading large data sets.
-When you page data you can start from either a `GetPagedAsync()` method call or from a linq query that uses the `Take()` method.
-Once you've done one of these calls to Microsoft 365 can use the paging methods to get additional pages.
+When you page data you can start from either a `GetPagedAsync()` method call or from a LINQ query that uses the `Take()` method.
+Once you've done one of these calls to Microsoft 365 you can use the paging methods to get additional pages.

 In the remainder of this article you'll see a lot of `context` use: in this case this is a `PnPContext` which was obtained via the `PnPContextFactory` as explained in the [overview article](readme.md) and show below: